Telefilm Talent to Watch Program

 f) conform to the Canadian Association of Broadcasters (CAB) Code of Ethics and to all other programming standards endorsed by the CAB or the CRTC, and not contain any element that is an offence under the Criminal Code, is libellous or in any other way unlawful.

-Note: The video must NOT include footage from other projects that are not the team’s own work.
-Include the link in a Word document.
+Note: The video must NOT include footage from other projects that are not the team’s own work i.e. tone reels or reference clips.

 3) Project Synopsis (max 750 words)

-5) Promotion and Distribution Plan (max two pages)
+5) Promotion and Distribution Plan (max 2 pages)

-6) Track Record for Producer, Writer, and Director (see template)
+6) Track Record for Producer, Writer and Director (find the template via Telefilm here)

 9) Financing Structure